yusufaine/tp/docs/UserGuide.md

 [<sub>return to table of content<sub>](#table-of-content)

-### View recipe an existing recipe: `view`
+### View an existing recipe: `view`
-View the contents of an existing stored recipe based on recipe name or index. <br>
+View the contents of an existing stored recipe based on recipe name or number. <br>
 Usage: `view <recipe name>` or `view -x <recipe number from list>` <br>
 Example:
 - `view Aglio Olio`